€EUR

 Tendințe în logistică

-Septembrie 24, 2025
+septembrie 24, 2025

 Recommendation: Align tariff policy with USMCA rules of origin to protect regional auto manufacturing, particularly in georgia, and reduce imports disruption.
 Therefore, target tariffs on specific non-originating parts rather than broad vehicle levies.
 Since most components cross borders many times before a car leaves a plant, this approach keeps prices down and preserves jobs across the group of North American producers.

-Understand the changes understand under USMCA that affect imports and production costs.
+Understand the changes Am înțeles. under USMCA that affect imports and production costs.
 The agreement writes 75% of auto content to be NA-origin, 70% of steel and aluminum NA-origin, plus a wage threshold of 16 USD/hour for 40-45% of auto content.
 These changes were written to keep production inside the region and bolster security of supply.
 They change how imports flow and how suppliers price their goods; therefore, manufacturers must map their supply chains and plan for changes in the case of non-compliance.
 This is where the case for policy alignment is clear, and perhaps some components will be sourced independently in georgia plants.

 Implications for enforcement and trade flows: the amount of tariff-free trade depends on compliance with origin rules.
 Likely, NA-origin parts will substitute imports from outside the region, reducing imports from non-NA suppliers.
 That shift strengthens security and competitiveness for automakers, though some players face higher costs.
-For manufacturers, this means a change in cost structure and in the choice of suppliers; to understand this, they should track the share of content written by NA suppliers and the size of the cost delta.
+For manufacturers, this means a change in cost structure and in the choice of suppliers; to understand this, they should track the share of content scris by NA suppliers and the size of the cost delta.
 The case for regional coordination grows as the major auto groups reorganize their sourcing, with a focus on georgia-based suppliers, independent of the main assembly belts there.
 This is more than a distant probability; it is a likely scenario over the next two to four years.

 Practical steps for firms and policymakers: map the supply chain to identify which parts can qualify for NA-origin under the 75% rule, and build a regional procurement group that maintains an amount of stock for critical components.
 Invest in high-wage manufacturing to meet the 16 USD/hour threshold for 40-45% of auto content; this helps with the USMCA credits, since the wage rule is designed to push production to higher-cost locations within the region.
 For georgia companies, join cross-border collaboration to reduce lead times and dependency on imports from far away; such a plan reduces price volatility and helps the balance of trade.
-If you write the plan down, you will have a written guide to follow in negotiations with suppliers and policymakers.
+If you write the plan down, you will have a scris guide to follow in negotiations with suppliers and policymakers.
 Perhaps you should appoint a dedicated tariff liaison to monitor proposed changes and adjust procurement quickly.

 Conclusion: The policy choice is to minimize price swings and maintain a robust auto sector under USMCA.
 By focusing on NA-origin content and building a resilient regional network, manufacturers can keep costs down, maintain security, and weather tariff fluctuations.
 The result should be stable employment and steady trade flows, with a clear path for georgia-based operations and other regional plants to adapt independently of external shocks.
 The plan is not to chase every minor change; instead, understand the framework and act now–to stay ahead of shifts in policy and market demand.